prl-mushr/mushr-website/content/tutorials/realsense.md

 {{< figure src="/tutorials/realsense/camparams.png" caption="">}}

-It is also possible to change camera settings and parameters, like resolution, framerate, image compression, etc. You can do this by editing the launchfile we used previously to launch the camera in the <code> ~/catkin_ws/src/realsense2/realsense2_camera/launch/ <\code> directory.
+It is also possible to change camera settings and parameters, like resolution, framerate, image compression, etc. You can do this by editing the launchfile we used previously to launch the camera in the `~/catkin_ws/src/realsense2/realsense2_camera/launch/` directory.
 Make sure that it is not running when you do this.
 Open it with your text editor of choice and edit the parameters in the .launch file.